Foreign Exchange Guide to South Africa

 South African rand (ZAR) in the markets

-South Africa currency and money saving tips
+Currency and money saving tips for South Africa

 The local currency is the South African Rand.
 The Rand to the USD fluctuates regularly, sometimes extremely, depending on when you travel, you should check the rates both when you price and when you book.
 Many places will take all the usual credit cards, but again, some may not, plan according to your trip.
 If you’re in a big city like Joburg (what the locals call Johannesburg) it’s not a problem; if you’re staying in a rural area, plan for extra cash.
 You will often be charged a foreign transaction fee of about 3 percent by your bank, whether you get cash out or use a credit card.
 This can be expensive, so make sure you budget for it.
 If you want your debit/credit cards to work in South Africa, or any foreign country, call your bank before you leave so your bank does not freeze your account thinking it may be fraud.